 The Distancer says of the Pursuer: “She (or He) is too demanding, too dependent, too emotional, or too needy.”
 And wonders “Can I love?
 Am I selfish?
 What I give seems never enough.”

 The Pursuer says of the Distancer: “He (or She) is selfish, inconsiderate, inflexible, emotionally withdrawn, has to have things his way.”
 And wonders “Is there something wrong with me?
 Aren’t I lovable (pretty, thin, successful, smart) enough?”

 They each blame one another and themselves.
 The Distancer feels guilty for not meeting the other’s needs, and the Pursuer feels angry for not getting his or her own needs met.
 In reality, the Distancer judges the part of him or herself that is needy, dependent, and vulnerable, and the Pursuer judges the part of him or herself that is selfish and independent, but each sees the part they don’t accept in themselves projected onto the other.
 Both need to embrace the dependent and independent, feminine and masculine, parts of themselves.

 The key to breaking this polarization is by becoming conscious of our needs and feelings, and risking what we fear most.
 It requires awareness of our coping behaviors and resisting the impulse to withdraw or pursue.
 It takes tremendous courage not to run when we feel too close, and not to pursue when we feel abandoned, but instead, learn to acknowledge and tolerate the emotions that arise.
 This may trigger very early feelings of shame, terror, grief, emptiness, despair, and rage.
 It may involve changing “Your Attachment Style.”
-With the help of a therapist, these feelings can be separated from the present circumstance, in which as adults our survival is no long at stake.
+With the help of a therapist, these feelings can be separated from the present circumstance, in which as adults our survival is no longer at stake.
 As the feelings are worked through, a less reactive, stronger sense of self develops, one that is not easily threatened or overwhelmed.